 Respite services shall not include tasks usually performed by chore workers, including cleaning of areas not occupied by the recipient, cleaning laundry for family members of the recipient, and shopping for items not used by the recipient.

 Respite services shall not be provided to persons who have no primary caregiver who is responsible for the provision of the person’s care on an ongoing basis.
+Respite services are only available to beneficiaries who have a live-in, unpaid caregiver (non-PCA).
+Respite services are available for beneficiaries' unpaid caregivers (non-PCAs) for a maximum of 480 hours per waiver certification for hours that are not otherwise staffed by a personal care aide.
+DHCF will make exceptions to provide respite services to beneficiaries whose unpaid primary caregivers are not living with them.

 Respite services are limited to a maximum of four hundred and eighty (480) hours per year.
 Requirements for respite services in excess of the established limits must be approved by DHCF prior to the provision of the services.